Rubio says US does not dispute Navalny poisoning assessment by Europeans

 - In broader context, experts on toxins noted the substance can also be produced synthetically instead of from the Ecuadoran poison dart frog.

-U.S. Secretary of State Marco Rubio on Sunday called "troubling" a report by five European allies blaming Russia for killing late Kremlin critic Alexei Navalny using toxin from poison dart frogs, adding that Washington had no reason to question it.
+U.S. Secretary of State Marco Rubio on Sunday called a report by European allies blaming Russia for killing late Kremlin critic Alexei Navalny using toxin from poison dart frogs 'troubling,' but said the United States does not dispute it.

 Coverage Details